 In 2007, the legislature took the first step toward this implementing this plan with establishment of the State Coordinating Council (SCC) for Community Transportation.
 Represented on the Council are the state departments of Transportation, Health and Human Services, and Education and the Governor’s Commission on Disability; transit providers, the UNH Institute on Disability, AARP, Easter Seals, the community action agencies, regional planning commissions, the Coalition of Aging Services, the Endowment for Health, and Granite State Independent Living.

-The SCC, led by chair, by Fred Roberge (Easter Seals) and Kerrie Diers, Vice Chair, (Nashua Regional Planning Commission), is developing state-level coordination systems, including coordination regions and information technologies, and working with regional groups to establish regional councils.
+The SCC, led by chair, by Fred Roberge (Easter Seals) and Pam Jolivette, Vice Chair, (Belknap-Merrimack Community Action Program), is developing state-level coordination systems, including coordination regions and information technologies, and working with regional groups to establish regional councils.
 It will be responsible to the Governor and Legislature for implementing coordination.

 The Regional Coordinating Councils (RCCs) include local transportation providers, funding agencies, consumers, and agencies requiring transportation services.
-As of September 2010, nine out of the ten regions have Regional Coordinating Councils that have been approved by the SCC.
+There are 9 RCCs, with regional boundaries largely determined by having common human services destinations such as hospitals.
 The RCCs are developing helpful information for current and potential riders in their communities, including directories of local transportation services.
 The Region 1 – Grafton-Coos Directory is an example.
-More information on the RCCs.
+Please follow this link for more information on the RCCs: RCC Info

 One of the primary roles of the RCCs is to select and oversee Regional Transportation Coordinators (RTCs) for their regions.
 This selection will follow state procurement guidelines and the RTC must be approved by the SCC.
 The RTC, or broker, in each region will manage a call center to schedule and arrange rides through its network of providers, sign contracts with providers and funding agencies, and handle data collection, billing, and reporting functions.
 The RTC will be responsible for assuring quality service from its providers and expanding services as developed by the RCC.